rusito-23/ZacEfron/Readme.md

 # Zacky4Ever :heart_eyes:

-## Make shure he will never leave your desktop
+## Make sure he will never leave your desktop

+This script creates a Cron Job to change the wallpaper using a random Zack Efron picture every minute.
+As of now, it only supports macOS Catalina

 ![Zacky](pictures/zac-004.jpg)